toxicity1985/atoum-documentation/source/en/ide.rst

 .. code-block:: shell

-   $ php mageekguy.atoum.phar --extractResourcesTo path/to/a/directory
+   $ php atoum.phar --extractResourcesTo path/to/a/directory

 Once the extraction is performed, the file ``atoum.vmb`` corresponding to the plug-in for VIM will stand in the directory ``path/to/a/directory/resources/vim``.